romanc/cklist/README.md

 # ✔️ cklist

-Awesome :heavy_check_mark: checklists are about to come here.
+Awesome checklists are about to come here.
 Stay tuned...

 ## 🤝 Contributing